 My favourite Canadian bond ETFs

 I said last week: while dividend-investing takes some time and effort, investing in some ETF products in my opinion, does not.
-Just like you can construct the Canadian equity portion of your retirement portfolio with ease, I think you can do the same with bonds.

 My opinion is 98% of investors should have bonds in their portfolio.
 The well-known Canadian Couch Potato thinks it’s a good idea and my friend who is a Millionaire Teacher thinks it’s a great idea.
 Those guys are worth listening to.
 The other 2%?
 Well, these investors might be diversified enough via tens of holdings of dividend-paying stocks but even then, I’ve talked to a few savvy DIY investors and they’ve got a bunch of GICs to mitigate equity risk instead.
 While passive dividend-income is nice, so is fixed-income.